Swastikyadav/RateLimited-Parking-Slot-Server/README.md

 Initially I implemented the rate limiter with redis to store the request count value.

-But then, as were the instructions not to use any kind of database.
-Removed the redis implementation and implemented it manually.
+But then, Removed the redis implementation and implemented it manually.

 User can't request more than 10 times in 10 seconds.